Some Things to Know about Tango

 - There is a Rainbow Queer Tango Scene in most major cities in which the heteronormative tango roles and images are completely ignored.

-People who do have an athletic or dance background are usually surprised at how challenging tango is.
+- People who do have an athletic or dance background are usually surprised at how challenging tango is.
 Tango uses a fascinating mix of relaxation and strength, which even professional ballerinas and contemporary dancers find challenging.
 Experienced ballroom dancers need to adjust to tango’s naturalistic aesthetic.
-MuscleMen and Crossfit types have to learn to use their muscles very subtly, which is a whole new kind of control.
+MuscleMen and Crossfit athletes learn to use their muscles very subtly, which is a whole new kind of control.